Duke of York Islands: History

 In the 1870s and 1880s German commercial firms began to site trading stations in New Guinea.
 Agents of J. C. Godeffroy & Sohn reached the Bismarck Archipelago from the Caroline Islands in 1872 and had established a trading post on the Islands from 1876.

 The wreck of HMAS AE1, lost in 1914 possibly due to a diving accident, was located near these islands in December 2017 after 13 search missions.
 The submarine was found at a depth of 300 m and was seen to be well preserved and in one piece.
 The exact location of the wreck was not announced by the Australian government at the time of discovery, to protect it from "unauthorized salvage attempts".
 The government's stated position is that the wreck will be treated as a war grave.

 Geography

 The Duke of York islands consist of a total of 13 islands and cover 58 km² in area.
 The largest island of the group is Duke of York Island, and other islands include Makada, Kabakon, Kerawara, Ulu, Mioko, and Mualim.

-The island group lies in a seismic active zone, where two tectonic plates push upon each other.
+The island group lies in an active seismic zone, where two tectonic plates push upon each other.
 Earthquakes and tsunamis are not uncommon for inhabitants of the islands.

 The islands are low-lying, and are threatened with inundation due to rising sea levels.
 On 28 November 2000 the evacuation and resettlement of one thousand inhabitants to New Britain was announced.